 range to be used for Pod IP addresses and another CIDR range to be used for

-Decide what CIDR ranges you want to use for Pods and Services.
-Unless you have a reason to do otherwise, you can use the following default ranges:
+As part of your IP planning, decide what CIDR ranges you want to use for Pods and Services.
+Unless you have a reason to do otherwise, use the following default ranges:

 |Purpose||Default CIDR range|